Information for citizens

 - Is this a council website?

-No, it isn't – but FixMyStreet does send your reports direct to your local council.
+No, it isn't – but FixMyStreet does send your reports directly to your local council, or whichever other authority is responsible for dealing with a problem.

-We also publish them online, so that others in the community can read, discuss, and offer advice where needed.
+We also publish them online, so that others in the community can see what’s already been reported and subscribe to any reports they’re interested in.

 - Then who are you?
 And why are you doing this?